-The International Information and Communication field of study requires the completion of a minimum of three courses from the list below.
+The International Information and Communication field of study requires the completion of a minimum of three course credits from the list below.

-Students taking DHP P232 may also offer one of the following courses to fulfill field requirements.
+Students taking DHP P232 may also offer one credit of the following courses to fulfill field requirements:

 * This course is required for constitution of the field.